TERMS & CONDITIONS

 The Area is distinct from the rest of the commercial spaces available to exhibitors as it is for self-designed games by African developers.
 Developers who commission others to design a game for commercial profit may purchase retail space only.

 1.1.
 The Showcase shall consist of the following:

-1.1.5.
-A listing on the Comic Con Africa website as appearing in the Area; and
+1.1.3.
+One (1) listing on the Comic Con Africa website as appearing in the Area

 1.4.
-The organiser reserves the right to alter, change or demolish/remove any setup which does not comply with the above mentioned requirements and shall not be held liable for any costs incurred by the Developers to rectify the Area in order for it to be compliant with the said required dimensions.
+The organiser reserves the right to alter, change or delete/remove any content which does not comply with the above mentioned requirements and shall not be held liable for any costs incurred by the Developers to rectify the Area in order for it to be compliant with the said requirements.

 2. Application process

 2.1.
-Developers are only accepted in the Project Springbok Dev Zone if they complete the application process by the listed deadlines or are invited as guests of the Event.
+Developers are only accepted into Project Springbok if they complete the application process by the listed deadlines or are invited as guests of the Event.

 2.2.
 Submissions made after the closure of the deadline will be added to a waiting list and the organiser does not guarantee that such applications will be accepted prior to the Event.